Awards and Honors

 Winner of the NIRSA 2014 Recreational Sports Journal Award

-Dr. Stephen Kampf, BGSU Director of Recreation and Wellness, along with Erik Teske, former RecWell Staff Assistant, won the NIRSA 2014 Recreational Sports Journal Award.
+Dr. Stephen Kampf, former BGSU Director of Recreation and Wellness, along with Eric Teske, former RecWell Staff Assistant, won the NIRSA 2014 Recreational Sports Journal Award.
 Dr. Kampf is pictured at the right at the 2014 NIRSA Annual Convention.

 2016-2017 Administrative Staff BG Best Award Winner